 Not all revenue is equal.

-You might close a $180K deal that looks huge — until you realize it’s spread over 3 years, includes hefty one-time fees, and contributes far less to your annual plan than it seems.
+You might close a $180K deal that looks huge until you realize the revenue spreads over 3 years.
+It likely includes hefty one-time fees and contributes far less to your annual plan than it looks.

-Annual Contract Value (ACV) gives you a clean, normalized way to track what each contract is really worth — per year, per account.
-And for finance teams building models and making forecasts, that clarity is non-negotiable.
+Annual Contract Value (ACV) gives you a clean, normalized way to track what each contract is really worth per year, per account.
+For finance teams building models and making forecasts, that clarity is non-negotiable.

-ACV measures the average annualized revenue from a contract, excluding one-time fees like onboarding or implementation.
+ACV measures the average annualized revenue from a contract and usually excludes one-time fees like onboarding or implementation.
+It differs from formal revenue recognition, which follows strict accounting standards for reporting income.
+ACV focuses on operational clarity.

 It’s most useful when: